segunsub/oo-js-mini-project/README.md

 ### Brainstorm

 You only have one day to work on this project.
-A good sized project will have 3 to 6 classes with every classes having multiple data properties and some methods.
-In addition, many of the classes may have interact with each other.
+A good sized project will have 3 to 6 classes with every class having multiple data properties and some methods.
+In addition, many of the classes may interact with each other.
 We recommend choosing one of the following domains.

 ##### Social Media
 * `Instagram`